puppetlabs/puppet-docs/source/puppet/5.4/puppet_strings.md

-Puppet Strings combines source code and code comments to create complete, user-friendly documentation for modules.
+To create complete, user-friendly module documentation, generate documentation with Puppet Strings.

-Strings can generate documentation for classes, defined types, functions, and resource types in HTML, JSON, and Markdown formats.
+Strings combines source code and code comments to document classes, defined types, functions, and resource types in HTML, JSON, and Markdown formats.
 Instead of manually writing and formatting long reference lists, add descriptive tags and comments along with the code for each element (class, defined type, function) of your module.
 Strings automatically extracts some information, such as data types and attribute defaults from the code, so you need to add minimal documentation comments.
 Whenever you update code, update your documentation comments at the same time.

 Strings outputs documentation as HTML, JSON, and Markdown.